-Is Android better than Apple?
+Is the Android platform better than that of Apple?
 For many years now people have been trying to compare Android to Apple.

 Some people prefer one platform over the other, nevertheless.
 I’ve spent the past few years learning as much as I can about each of these platforms.